GO-Shoderu/alx-airbnb-project-documentation/user-stories/user-stories.md

 ### Manage Users and Listings
 **As an admin**, I want to review and manage users and listings so that inappropriate or fraudulent activity is controlled.

+## Payment and Notification (System-level)

+### Process Refunds and Payouts
+**As the system**, I want to issue refunds and host payouts automatically so that financial transactions remain accurate.

+### Send Notifications
+**As the notification service**, I want to send emails and in-app alerts so that users are informed about important updates.